hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

+## How to use icons

-There are multiple ways to use these icons in your codebase.
-The package can be installed as an [Ember addon](#ember-flight-icons) for the convenience of using a component with strong defaults, or it can be [consumed in React applications](#use-react) via direct import of the SVG file or as a standalone React/SVG icon component.
+Helios icons can be used in many ways.
+The package can be installed as an [Ember addon](#ember-flight-icons) for the convenience of using a component with strong defaults.
+It can also be [consumed in React applications](#use-react) via direct import of the SVG file or as a standalone React/SVG icon component.

-## Use in Ember apps
+### Using icons in Ember apps

-### Installation

-To install, run:
+#### Installing the `ember-flight-icons` addon

 ```bash
 yarn add @hashicorp/ember-flight-icons
 ```

 !!!
 Information

-**Note**

-Because this addon exposes a `data-test-icon` helper, it is suggested consumers install `ember-test-selectors`.
-[This Ember addon](https://github.com/simplabs/ember-test-selectors) strips out all `data-test-*` attributes for production builds.
+Because this addon exposes a `data-test-icon` helper, we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors). `ember-test-selectors` strips out all `data-test-*` attributes for production builds.
 !!!

-### Understanding the component
+#### Understanding the component

 The component comes with the following defaults: